Precision-Agriculture/scarecro/configs/addresses/address_configuration.md

 address = {
     "inheritance": a name of list of other names addresses to inherit from

-    "message_type": the type of message this address deals with
+    "message_type": the type of message this address deals with.
+If this is a list, the underlying system will break the address into multiple addresses by message type, naming them <address_name>_<message_type>.
+An address cannot inherit from another address with multuple messages.

     "handler": the name of the handler config for this message before send/after receive.
 This can be None, if no processing is needed.